Embracing the 2026 Trend: KKU Academic Service Consults GSB to Boost Tourism Communities and Community Artisans, Stimulating Local Economy

-The Office of Academic Service (OAS), Khon Kaen University (KKU), is advancing its network for social collaboration, joining forces with the Government Savings Bank (GSB) Region 11, which operates as a Social Bank.
+The Office of Academic Service (OAS), Khon Kaen University (KKU), is advancing its network for its social engagement and partnership network by joining forces with the Government Savings Bank (GSB) Region 11, which operates as a Social Bank.
 The consultation aimed to devise strategies for improving the quality of life for the “vulnerable population” and “tourism communities,” preparing to utilise the successful strategies of the “Ban Thung Pong Model” to scale up sustainable career creation in 2026.

 On 3 December 2025, at 14:00 hrs, Associate Professor Chuchat Kamollerd, D.V.M., Ph.D., Director of the KKU Office of Academic Service, accompanied by Assistant Professor Surapol Nesusin, Ph.D., Deputy Director, and Mr. Prapaporn Khanchai, Head of the Sustainable Academic Service Mission, met with executives of GSB Region 11.
 The GSB delegation was led by Mr. Widsanu Chonhai, Assistant Director of Region 11 for Social and Community Development, and the working committee, at the meeting room on the 4th floor of GSB Region 11.
 The meeting focused on proactive cooperation pathways for social and community development.